CIShell/cishell-reference-gui/README.md

 ## Build Instructions

 This repository is built using maven.
-You will need to run two commands:
+You will need to run below command:
 ```
 mvn clean install
 ```